ClusterCockpit/cc-docker/README.md

 * `$ cd data`
 * `$ ./init.sh`

+You need to ensure that no other web server is running on port 80.
+Also existing VPM connections sometimes cause problems with docker.
 After that from the root of the repository you can start up the containers with:
 * `docker-compose up`
 * Wait... and wait a little longer